-- Reading and listening activities to improve vocabulary and comprehension. - Speaking with teacher and peers. - Producing different types of written pieces in French. - Translation activities from and to French.
+- Reading and listening activities to improve vocabulary and test comprehension. - Speaking with teacher, foreign language assistant and peers. - Producing different types of writing pieces in the French. - Translating from and into French.

 AO1: Understand spoken language (listening)

 AO2: Communicate in speech (speaking)

 AO3: Understand written language (reading)

 AO4: Communicate in writing (writing)